awsdocs/aws-codedeploy-user-guide/doc_source/codedeploy-agent-operations-version.md

 You can determine the version of the AWS CodeDeploy agent running on your instance in two ways\.

+**Important**
+ The minimum supported version of the AWS CodeDeploy Agent is 1\.0\.1\.1458\.
+Use of an earlier AWS CodeDeploy agent may cause deployments to fail\.

 First, starting with version 1\.0\.1\.854 of the AWS CodeDeploy agent, you can view the version number in a `.version` file on the instance\.
 The following table shows the location and sample version string for each of the supported operating systems\.